coleonguard/portfolio/research/index.md

 # Robotics Research

-I've been immensely lucky to have the academic resources that I have had and most of the projects resulted in publications which I link to below, but some either failed or were explored more out of personal interest -- I include both below.
+I've been immensely fortunate to have the academic resources that I have had and most of the projects resulted in publications which I link to below, but some either failed or were explored more out of personal interest -- I include both below.
 All of the overviews are very brief, contact me if you'd like to hear more!

 ---